 Text formatting, like font and size adjustment, to make reading more convenient on any screen and to meet users’ needs.

-Color themes and backgrounds so that users can customize the app.
+Color themes and backgrounds so that users can make the app customized.

 Cloud storage for books with the ability to download them on-demand to save users’ precious storage on devices.